programmer-ke/replatform/README.md

   option `--ask-vault-pass` and enter the encryption password when prompted.

+### Final Steps after Server configuration

+Now that server configuration is complete, we need to configure additional domain settings with server generated values, and set up email client software to start receiving email.

+#### Configure DNS TXT records

+The configuration process generated some information that we need to add as TXT records to the configured domains.
+Move into the directory they have been placed as follows:

+`cd /root/dns_txt_records`

+Each file is named according to its domain.
+There are 3 kinds for each domain in the following pattern:

+- `example.org_dkim.txt` for the DKIM TXT record
+- `example.org_dmarc.txt` for the DMARC TXT record
+- `example.org_spf.txt` for the SPF TXT record.

+We'll add the content of each file as a TXT record to the relevant domain.
+Each has a single line...

+#### Configure RDNS

+todo

+#### Configure mail clients

+todo

+#### Update Website files

 - When the playbook completes, you'll be able to point your browser to each of the web domains configured and you'll see a placeholder web page.
 If you check in the server at the location `/var/www` you'll see a directory for each domain, and a file named `index.html` in each of these directories.
-This is the placeholder that is created to serve as the landing page for each domain.
-To publish your websites, upload the collection of pages that make up your websites into these locations.
-The only requirement is that there should be a page named `index.html` that serves as the landing page
+This is the placeholder that is created as the landing page for each domain.
+To publish your websites, upload the collection of files that make up your websites into these locations.
+The only requirement is that there should be a page named `index.html` that serves as the landing page.

 ## Overview of how it works